-Leanza has also been the chief curator of the international research program "Across Chinese Cities", featured at the Venice Architecture Biennale in 2014, 2016 and 2018, and is a member of the international advisory board of Design Trust (Hong Kong).
+Leanza has also been the co-curator of the international research program "Across Chinese Cities" along with Michele Brunello, featured at the Venice Architecture Biennale in 2014, 2016 and 2018, and is a member of the international advisory board of Design Trust (Hong Kong).
 She also setup B/Side Design, an organisation that developed strategies of urban and social impact in areas of socio-economic transformation in China.
 She published the book “Ideas in Action – Critical Design Practice in China” in 2016.

 Here, STIR speaks with Beatrice Leanza on her journey in creative disciplines, her research program and working on projects that have urban and social impact.

 Meghna Mehta (MM): Can you briefly summarise your journey and evolution in the arts, design and architecture?